niftynei/droidtalks/gradle/gradle_presentation.md

 ^ there are two build.gradle files : one in the project root. you can access every project from the root.
 ^ any project specific build files.  (the :app one)

-^ show off adding more projects to settings.gradle
-^ include ':app', ':app1'
-^ include ':app', ':nested:app1'
-^ run ./gradlew projects to show off how you set up different structures for these

 ---